lsst/daf_butler/doc/lsst.daf.butler/dimensions.rst

 --------

 The most common way butler users encounter dimensions is as the keys in a *data ID*, a dictionary that maps dimensions to their primary key values.
-Different datasets with the same `DatasetType` are always identified by the same set of dimensions (i.e. the same set of data ID keys), and hence a `DatasetType` instance holds a `DimensionGraph` that contains exactly those keys.
+Different datasets with the same `DatasetType` are always identified by the same set of dimensions (i.e. the same set of data ID keys), and hence a `DatasetType` instance holds a `DimensionGroup` that contains exactly those keys.

 Many data IDs are simply Python dictionaries that use the string names of dimensions or actual `Dimension` instances as keys.
 Most `Butler` and `Registry` APIs that accept data IDs as input accept both dictionaries and keyword arguments that are added to these dictionaries automatically.

 The data IDs returned by the `Butler` or `Registry` (and most of those used internally) are usually instances of the `DataCoordinate` class.
 `DataCoordinate` instances can have different states of knowledge about the dimensions they identify.
-They always contain at least the key-value pairs that correspond to its `DimensionGraph`\ 's `~DimensionGraph.required` subset -- that is, the minimal set of keys needed to fully identify all other dimensions in the graph.
+They always contain at least the key-value pairs that correspond to its `DimensionGroup`\ 's `~DimensionGroup.required` subset -- that is, the minimal set of keys needed to fully identify all other dimensions in the set.
-They can also contain key-value pairs for the `~DimensionGraph.implied` subset (a state indicated by `DataCoordinate.hasFull()` returning `True`).
+They can also contain key-value pairs for the `~DimensionGroup.implied` subset (a state indicated by `DataCoordinate.hasFull()` returning `True`).
 And if `DataCoordinate.hasRecords` returns `True`, the data ID also holds all of the metadata records associated with its dimensions, both as a mapping in the `~DataCoordinate.records` attribute and via dynamic attribute access, e.g.
 ``data_id.exposure.day_obs``.